Why Do Good Men Cheat On Good Women?

 Men who want to keep the family together and truly love their wives feel like divorce is the more selfish answer.
-How could he split up his family and put you through a divorce just so he gets to have sex?
+How could he split up his family and put you through a divorce just so he gets to have a sex life?

-This is when an affair seems like the perfect answer.
+This is when the decision to cheat seems like the perfect solution.
 After all, an affair relieves you of the pressure of having sex which you don't seem to like anyway.
 He still gets to live his life with you and the kids, but he also gets his sexual needs met.

 But Wait, There’s Hope